miggy014/Portfolio/README.md

-# End-to-end process of Data Pipeline, API, and Data Modeling
+# End-to-end process of On Premise Data Pipeline, API, and Reporting and Analytics
 ## Phase 1: Creating a Virtual Environment and environment essentials

 Created a local repository using git